org-trello/org-trello/README.md

 Tested on:
 - GNU Emacs 24.1.1 (x86_64-pc-linux-gnu, X toolkit, Xaw3d scroll bars) of 2012-09-22 on batsu, modified by Debian (<= 0.0.9)
 - GNU Emacs 24.3.1 (x86_64-pc-linux-gnu, X toolkit, Xaw3d scroll bars) of 2013-04-14 on marid, modified by Debian (from 0.1.0)

+# Migration

+0.1.1 -> 0.1.2:
+- From the version 0.1.1, the http requests will be asynchronous (not all of them yet).
+For this, we use elnode as a proxy before requesting trello. elnode server is started on the port 66666.
+- Another change in the workflow has been made.
+The creation of a new entity is triggered when you begin to type * (or more), add some text and then hit ENTER, the request is sent.

+A note, auto-complete when activated, generate a '\n' which triggers the requests too.
+You can always synchronize after this using the old bindings.

 # TL;DR